beve-org/beve/extensions.md

 ## 0 - Data Delimiter

-Expects additional data after the delimiter.
-Used to separate chunks of data to match a specifications like NDJSON and allow parallel thread reading.
+Used to separate chunks of data to match a specifications like [NDJSON](http://ndjson.org).

 ## 1 - Type Tag (Variants)

 Expects a subsequent compressed unsigned integer to denote a type tag.
+A compressed SIZE indicator is used to efficiently store the tag.

 Layout : `HEADER | SIZE (i.e. type tag) | VALUE`